What is a pet-friendly community?

 How can students apply to live in a pet-friendly community?

 What if pet-friendly communities are full and I want to bring a pet onto campus?

 Space in pet-friendly communities is limited and placement is not guaranteed.
 Once the pet-friendly communities are full, interested students can apply to the wait list by emailing Residential Life.

 What am I required to do once I have selected a room in a pet-friendly community?

-Before your pet can move into the pet-friendly community, you must submit the following by August 1, 2015:
+Before your pet can move into the pet-friendly community, you must submit the following forms and pay the applicable fee: